http4k/http4k/pro/incubator/db/README.md

 PostboxProcessing(transactor, myRequestHandler).start()
 ```

+This will start a single background (virtual) thread to process the requests in the Postbox using polling.

+It'll do so by polling a small bach of pending requests and processing them in a single database transaction.
+The responses for those requests are stored so they can be consumed or served later.

 ### Configuring response for pending requests

 By default, the Postbox will return a `202 Accepted` response for requests that are still pending.